How AccelOne solved their own institutional knowledge problem and discovered a new product in the process.

 Client team types now using Vivian (legal, support, R&D)

-"Does anyone have the Q3 revenue breakdown by client segment?", typed into the leadership Slack channel.
-The third such message that week.
+He typed into the leadership Slack channel: "Does anyone have the Q3 revenue breakdown by client segment?"
+It was the third time he'd asked that week.

-For a company helping clients harness AI to solve complex challenges, the irony was not lost on leadership: they were drowning in their own information.
+The irony wasn't lost on leadership.
+AccelOne helps clients use AI to solve complex problems.
+Internally, they were drowning in their own information.

 The hypothesis became the foundation for Vivian.